Dylan Marks Embodied Fantasy Therapy

 Dr. Dylan Marks, Private Practice

-I offer individual psychotherapy in-person and online, as well as group therapy, at 303 Fifth Avenue.
+I offer individual psychotherapy in-person and online at 303 Fifth Avenue.
 I work with adolescents and young adults on behavioral regulation and healthy self-expression, discovering who they want to be and how to navigate the world, what that means to them.
 I also work with older adults on coming to terms with loss and their own conflicts regarding present relationships and themselves.
-I treat depression and anxiety, as well as bipolarity, OCD, ADHD and personality disorders.
+I treat depression and anxiety, as well as bipolarity, OCD, addiction, ADHD, autism, schizoid and personality disorders.
 I help people in their pursuit of a sense of meaning in their lives, repairing or accepting relationships, overcoming addiction and grief.
-I work as well with couples on understanding each other's needs.
+I work as well with couples on recognizing each other's dynamic needs, distinguishing them from wants (Winnicott, 1968).

-I form therapeutic alliances with queer and straight folks and other sexualities.
+My specialities include adolescence, working with relationship and sexual difficulties, the search for meaning in young adulthood, behavioral and cognitive change addressing self-esteem, family's systemic dysfunctions and abuse and struggles with one's own queerness and gender concepts.
 Meaning is explored emotionally and analytically to help the patient make healthier, more fulfilling choices and to live a richer inner life.
-Mindfulness is utilized for behavioral and emotional regulation.
+Mindfulness is utilized for behavioral and perspectival change.

 Playfulness with imaginative spontaneity is helpful when it can be freed up; thus, space is created for the patient's searching of their own vital truths and repairing through them.
 I help patients to improve their perspective-taking and communication in their different relationships, stopping unhealthy patterns and becoming free from harsh self-criticism, as well as idealized fantasies.
 Cultural and other factors are considered.
-Other goals often pursued are patterns of balance while feeling connected to one's feelings, being creative and authentic, observing one's feelings and thoughts without acting immediately on them or feeling that they are necessarily the truth.
+Other goals often pursued are patterns of balance while feeling confluent with their feelings, being creative and authentic, observing one's feelings and thoughts without acting immediately on them or feeling that they are necessarily the truth.
 Finding a new perspective on oneself and a problem can alleviate symptoms and engender a process of recovery or renewal.
+Self-acceptance and self-expression when chosen are key, particularly with queer folk.

 I accept most major insurance, including Anthem (BCBS), Aetna, Cigna, United Healthcare and Medicare with a sliding scale for out-of-pocket.